KokoiRuby/nooto/Kubernetes/etcd/Raft.md

 :confused: **Log Matching？**

-- Index: to identify entry pos in log.
+- **Index**: to identify entry pos in log.
-- Last Applied Index: The index of the last entry that has been applied to the state machine.
+- **Last Applied Index**: The index of the last entry that has been applied to the state machine.
 - Once Followers receive **AppendEntries RPC**, it will compare the index/term/content btwlocal & the ones sent from Leader.
   - If Leader index/term is larger/newer, Follower will start to replicate log (behind).
   - If Leader index/term macthed, will compare content & sync-up.